appsfire/Appsfire-custom-event-adaptors/iOS/AppsfireSDK-burstly/README.md

 ## Getting Started with Appsfire
 The Appsfire iOS SDK is the cornerstone of the Appsfire network.

-It provides the functionalities for monetizing your mobile application: it facilitates inserting native mobile ads into you iOS application using native iOS APIs.
-You can choose one of our ad units (Sushi, Uramaki and Sashimi), or create a new custom ad format (based on the Sashimi Ad Unit).
-Be sure to read our [full documentation](http://docs.appsfire.com/sdk/ios/integration-reference/Introduction).
+It provides the functionalities for monetizing your mobile application: it facilitates inserting native mobile ads into you application using native APIs.
+You can choose one of our ad units (Sushi, Uramaki).

 It also helps you engage with your users by sending push and in-app notifications.